RohiniPackiyanathan/SafeShe-IoT-Women-Security/README.md

-# SafeShe-IoT-Women-Security
+# SafeShe – IoT Enabled Women Security and Well-being System
 IoT Enabled Women Security and Well-being System using Arduino and Sensors
-# SafeShe – IoT Enabled Women Security and Well-being System

 ## Project Overview
 SafeShe is an IoT-based women safety device designed to provide emergency alerts and location tracking during dangerous situations.